 All instructions are mapped to RDA elements.
-As RDA elements are more granular than areas of description in AACR2, this has often led to more granularity.
+As RDA elements are more granular than areas of description in AACR2, this often leads to finer distinctions in the presentation of DCRMR instructions.
 For example, in DCRM(B), local notes were limited to general notes (7B19.1), provenance (7B19.2), and bindings (7B19.3).
 In DCRMR, notes on items are expanded to include custodial history, extent of item, and others.

 RDA terminology is generally used throughout, replacing terms such as “the publication” with “the resource” or “the manifestation,” or changing “copy” to “item” or “exemplar of manifestation.”
-DCRMR follows RDA’s practice of replacing “i.e.” with “that is.”
-Reflecting the RDA principle of common usage, the abbreviation “sic” is retained, as it is commonly used in the rare materials community.
+DCRMR follows RDA’s practice of replacing “i.e.” with its English equivalent, “that is.”
+Reflecting the RDA principle of common usage, the Latin loan word “sic” is retained, as it is commonly used in the rare materials community.

 A new introductory section on “Data Provenance” has been added, which corresponds to General rules 0C (Chief Source of Information) and 0D (Prescribed Sources of Information) in DCRM(B).